 Study Summary of intervention Effect on attainment Cost (Egana-delSol, 2023) Arts programme in Chile for students aged 14-16.
 Programme consisted bringing an artist to do workshops in public schools.
 Weekly 90 minute workshops over one semester. +0.55 S.D. (on GPA) Cost of 'competitive salary' for weekly 90 minute workshops led by artists over the course of a semester.
-(Bowen & Kisida, 2019) 8 th grade students receiving arts education experiences through school- community partnerships with local arts +0.13 S.D. on writing achievemen t \$14.67 per student to facilitate and enhance partnerships with organisations, cultural institutions and arts organisations teaching-artists in Texas. and institutions.
+(Bowen & Kisida, 2019) 8 th grade students receiving arts education experiences through school-community partnerships with local arts organisations, cultural institutions and teaching- artists in Texas. +0.13 S.D. on writing achieveme nt \$14.67 per student to facilitate and enhance partnerships with arts organisations and institutions.